zioscuro/ifcjs-exercises/README.md

 # ifcjs-exercises

-This repo contains my solutions for exercises in ifc.js crash course
+This repo contains my solutions to exercises in ifc.js crash course